fallrisk/fallrisk.github.io/_posts/2017-03-21-Embedding_Python_in_C++.md

 does not exist you just need to run the program in debug mode once and it will be created.

-Now at the top of your file "EmbeddedPythonTutorial.cpp" add the following
+At the top of your file "EmbeddedPythonTutorial.cpp" add the following
 code:

 {% highlight cpp %}